Hey, There!

 What's included?

-Include a clear picture of the skills and experience you possess, that are directly related to a specific position.
+Include a clear picture of the skills and experience you have that are directly related to a specific position.
 When drafting, make sure your work history, accomplishments, and skills are direct reflections of the position’s requirements.
-It is also very helpful to conduct a little research on the company to learn about their culture and accomplishments.
+It is also very helpful to conduct a little research on the company to learn about its culture and accomplishments.
 Once you've learned that info, you can better tailor your resume to fit their expectations and preferences.

 Combination resume